-If the out-of-band authenticator sends an approval message over the secondary communication channel - rather than by the claimant transferring a received secret to the primary communication channel - it SHALL do one of the following:
+If the out-of-band authenticator sends an approval message over the secondary communication channel - rather than by the claimant transferring a received secret to the

 - The authenticator SHALL accept transfer of the secret from the primary channel which it SHALL send to the verifier over the secondary channel to associate the approval with the authentication transaction.
 The claimant MAY perform the transfer manually or use a technology such as a barcode or QR code to effect the transfer. - The authenticator SHALL present a secret received via the secondary channel from the verifier and prompt the claimant to verify the consistency of that secret with the primary channel, prior to accepting a yes/no response from the claimant.
 It SHALL then send that response to the verifier.